wds4/tribal-tapestry/experiment/test.md

 Note that the TTH predicts that many people will actively resist participation in this test because the simple act of becoming familiar with the TTH is a violation of the First Rule.
 To mitigate such resistance, it may help to provide reassurance that recitation of the TTH does not equate to an endorsement of its veracity.

-A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is performed using the accompanying Worksheet.
+At t = baseline, the test is performed using the accompanying Worksheet.
+A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is repeated.

 Our Prediction (P) is that the Subject's ability to state the TTH will deteriorate rapidly.
 Specifically, the Subject will be *unable to recall* any elements that the Subject previously considered both substantive and novel.